Lemma (morphology): Difference between stem and lemma

 The stem is the part of the word that never changes even when morphologically inflected; a lemma is the least marked form of the word.
-For example, from "produced", the lemma is "produce", but the stem is "produc-".
-This is because there are words such as production. and producing In linguistic analysis, the stem is defined more generally as the analyzed base form from which all inflected forms can be formed.
+In linguistic analysis, the stem is defined more generally as a form without any of its possible inflectional morphemes (but including derivational morphemes and may contain multiple roots).
 When phonology is taken into account, the definition of the unchangeable part of the word is not useful, as can be seen in the phonological forms of the words in the preceding example: "produced" /pɹəˈdjuːst/ vs. "production" /pɹəˈdʌkʃən/.

 Some lexemes have several stems but one lemma.
 For instance the verb "to go" has the stems "go" and "went" due to suppletion: the past tense was co-opted from a different verb, "to wend".

 Headword

-A headword, lemma, or catchword is the word under which a set of related dictionary or encyclopaedia entries appears.
+A headword or catchword is the lemma under which a set of related dictionary or encyclopaedia entries appears.
 The headword is used to locate the entry, and dictates its alphabetical position.
-Depending on the size and nature of the dictionary or encyclopedia, the entry may include alternative meanings of the word, its etymology, pronunciation and inflections, compound words or phrases that contain the headword, and encyclopedic information about the concepts represented by the word.
+Depending on the size and nature of the dictionary or encyclopedia, the entry may include alternative meanings of the word, its etymology, pronunciation and inflections, related lemmas such as compound words or phrases that contain the headword, and encyclopedic information about the concepts represented by the word.

 For example, the headword bread may contain the following (simplified) definitions: